carla-simulator/carla/Docs/configuring_the_simulation.md

 The time-step is the _simulation-time_ elapsed between two steps of the simulation.
 In video-games, this _simulation-time_ is almost always adjusted to real time for better realism.
-This is achieved having a **variable time-step** that adjusts the simulation to keep up with real-time.
-In simulations however, it is better to detach the _simulation-time_ from real-time, and let the simulation run as fast as possible using a **fixed time-step**.
+This is achieved by having a **variable time-step** that adjusts the simulation to keep up with real-time.
+In simulations however, it is better to detach the _simulation-time_ from real- time, and let the simulation run as fast as possible using a **fixed time- step**.
 Doing so, we are not only able to simulate longer periods in less time, but also gain repeatability by reducing the float-point arithmetic errors that a variable time-step introduces.

 CARLA can be run in both modes.